 VIII.
 Removal by Instructor

 An instructor, for good cause, may remove a student from his or her class for the day of the removal and the next class meeting.
 (Ed.
 Code § 76032 and 76033.)
 Such actions may be grounds for an instructor to remove the student on the day of the incident and the next session if warranted.
-“Good Cause” includes:
+“Good Cause” as described in Section III.

 Behaviors not considered “good cause” include, but are not limited to:

 - Poor hygiene

 - Students’ attire, unless the student is revealing him or herself inappropriately or in an obscene way – SJECCD does not employ a student Dress Code

 - Instructors may not at any time drop a student from their class for “bad behavior”